 Goals such as buying a house or paying for a child’s college education have a shorter time horizon than saving for retirement.
 For investors who will need a certain amount of money over the next three to five years, “this might be a pretty good time to be thinking about taking some of that money, if it is invested, off the table,” Horner says.

 Andy Schuler, senior vice president and wealth management investment director at PNC Wealth Management in Cleveland, says once an investor has reconfirmed his or her investment objectives, it may be necessary to rebalance those investments back to the original strategy.

-Given last year’s rally, it’s very likely most equity-dominant portfolios need some pruning, says Kate Stalter, co-founder and senior financial advisor at Better Money Decisions in Albuquerque, New Mexico.
+Given last year’s rally, it’s very likely most equity-dominant portfolios need some pruning.
 For example, if an investor’s original U.S. stock position was 25 percent and it’s now 30 percent, this would be the time to sell some of those positions and buy something with those profits that underperformed to get the balance right.
 “Rebalancing really is just the classic ‘buy low, sell high,’” she says.

 While you’re rebalancing, ensure that your portfolio is diversified.
 Owning different asset classes helps reduce the correlation between your holdings.
-“That’s very important because you don’t want them all performing the same way at the same time,” Stalter says.
+“That’s very important because you don’t want them all performing the same way at the same time.